apache/incubator-devlake-website/docs/UserManuals/TeamConfiguration.md

         curl --location --request GET 'http://127.0.0.1:8080/plugins/org/teams.csv?fake_data=true'

 b.
-The actual api request.
+The actual API request.

     i.
 Create the corresponding teams file: teams.csv (Notes: 1.The table table field names should have initial capital letters.
 2.Be careful not to change the file suffix when opening csv files through the tool ).